Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \textbf{Methods.} Early studies for DG are rule-based and feature-based, which rely on linguistic rules~\cite{mitkov2003computer} and specific features like word frequency~\cite{brown2005automatic} or diverse similarity measurement between distractors and correct answers~\cite{liang2018distractor}.
 With the rapid development of deep learning, the construction of distractors can be divided into two lines of mainstream: generation-based and ranking-based categories~\cite{wang2023multi}.
 Generation-based methods automatically generate distractors token by token and ranking-based methods regard DG as a ranking task for a pre-defined distractor candidate set.
-Amongst the generation-based methods, Gao~\etal~\cite{gao2019generating} proposed a hierarchical model with dual attention for sentence and word relevance and irrelevant information filtering to generate distractors that are semantically consistent with and traceable in the context.
-Besides, Bitew~\etal~\cite{bitew2023distractor} employed LLMs for DG.
-They feed relevant questions as in-context examples to generate more plausible distractors.
-As for the ranking-based method, Liang~\etal~\cite{liang2018distractor} proposed a two-stage framework: the first stage trains a model as a filter to reduce the candidate size, and the second stage trains another model for ranking the candidate.
-However, the two-stage framework encounters error accumulation, and some studies have discarded the first stage to address this issue, but led to reduced efficiency~\cite{sinha2020ranking}.
-As follow-up studies, Wang~\etal~\cite{wang2023multi} proposed an end-to-end model for retrieval in the distractor candidates with a balance of efficiency and high performance.
+Hence, $O$ could be either generated or selected via generation-based or ranking-based models.
+Noting that there are some key challenges of DG to make a good distractor. \begin{itemize}[leftmargin=*] \item \textbf{The produced distractors are irrelevant to the questions.} Some studies~\cite{bitew2023distractor, wang2023multi, yu2024enhancingdistractorgenerationmultiplechoice} focus on generating distractors that are consistent with the context or the answer.
+Gao~\etal~\cite{gao2019generating} proposed a hierarchical model with dual attention for sentence and word relevance and irrelevant information filtering to generate distractors that are semantically consistent with and traceable in the context.
+Ding~\etal~\cite{ding2024can} propose a multi-modal DG model integrating contrastive learning to ensure consistency and have high relevance to the contexts. \item \textbf{The distractors lack strong distractive effectiveness.} A good distractor should be misleading~\cite{alhazmi2024distractor}, with high similarity to the correct answer and distinguishability from other distractors.
+Taslimipoor~\etal~\cite{taslimipoor2024distractor} proposed a two-step approach using transfer learning to generate correct answers and distractors simultaneously, followed by clustering to classify and remove duplicates to avoid excessive similarity among distractors.
+Qu~\etal~\cite{qu2024unsupervised} proposed an unsupervised DG framework using distillation from LLMs and contrastive decoding to avoid excessive similarity between generated distractors. \end{itemize}

+Our investigation reveals that DG, as a significant component of QG, has not been fully explored.
+More discussion on constructing DG datasets, improving evaluation strategies, and generating ``good'' distractors should be learned.